syzygypl/react-data-display/README.md

 * add support for style customization
 * implement support for custom label and "cell" components
 * implement redux-connected version of the `<DataDisplay>`
+* improve build setup (esp. for npm publishing)

 ## Notes

-Build configuration is yet to be added
+Build configuration is copied from the react-virtualized.

 ## Basic Usage Example